 The problem with blaming the blamer

-You might feel angry with someone who always blames you or blames anything or anyone but themselves and, in turn, blame that person for how you feel.
+You may feel angry with someone who always blames you, anything or anyone but themselves and, in turn, blame that person for how you feel.
 We are responsible for our own feelings and for setting boundaries when something bothers us.

 10. Be assertive

 The blamer will continue to blame you for things that are not at all your fault if you allow them to.
 They want a scapegoat, so they don’t have to deal with the discomfort of accepting responsibility, and if you continue to play that role, the worse your situation will get.

 How to be assertive

 When the person blames you for something that was in no way your responsibility, stand up for yourself and choose to be the bigger person.
 You don’t have to be aggressive or controlling – you can stand up for yourself calmly and compassionately.

 Let the other person know that you’re sorry they feel that way, but the truth is whatever went wrong has nothing to do with you and that you will not accept the blame.
 The more you stand up for yourself, the sooner the blamer will realize that they can no longer easily shift the blame on you.